iSkore/planetStats/notes/portfolioCutFull.md

 - Particles frequently collide but move at same velocities - collision is very gentle
 - "Shepard moons" that live within the rings
 - Rings form when Moons are broken apart at the roche limit

+### Asteroids
+- Chariklo is surrounded by two dense and narrow rings
+- Ceres ~ 950km - 32% the mass of moon
+- Pallas ~ 544km
+- Vesta ~ 525km
+- Some astroids have their own moons (Ida)

 # Planet's - Auxiliary
 - Ceres made "Planet"